As constant travelers, I am always excited to try out new and innovative travel gear.

 With the runaway success of the Flak Sack, the company has gone on to produce a range of other bags and travel/lifestyle gear.
 I'll talk more about the products they have on offer below.

-So I recommend visiting their store for a wider choice of up-to-date colours and products.
+So I recommend visiting both stores for the widest choice of up-to-date colours and products.

 Below we review:

-I was VERY excited to receive and review Loctote’s headline product, the Flak Sack.
+I was VERY excited to receive and review Loctote’s headline product, the Flak Sack II.

 It’s their bread and butter and the groundbreaking product that earned them so much through Kickstarter and got their business off the ground.